 Firstly, let’s start with what it’s not.
 It’s not just customer service, answering phones or responding to emails.

 The customer experience starts the moment your customer first hears of your brand, and spans every single interaction they have with it all the way through to the last time they deal with you.
 It’s not just who they speak to, it includes technology like your website or chat functions, it includes marketing they might see from you, how quickly their payment or refunds are processed and even how clean your business premises are.

 It’s everything they see, hear, feel, and touch relating to your brand and their purchasing and receiving of goods or service.
 Every employee in your organisation can impact the customer experience and everyone should know how they fit into it.

 If it helps, consider customer experience as an umbrella that covers all other departments in your business.

-Now that we know how important Customer Experience is, and what it is, let’s look at some ways you can make sure you build the best customer experience possible.
+Now that we know how important Customer Experience is, and what it is, let’s look at 7 of the best ways you can make sure you build the best customer experience possible.

 1. Look after your staff